salman13s/myRep/README.md

 # myRep
-this here is my first gitHub program
+this here is my first gitHub repository